 Under our own sponsorship as well as activity at FHCRC, we have four product candidates in active clinical trials: Actimab-A (HuM195-Ac-225), Iomab-B (BC8-I-131), BC8-Y-90 and BC8-SA.
 At this time, the Company is actively pursuing development of Actimab-A and Iomab-B while BC8-Y-90 and BC8-SA are in physician sponsored clinical phase 1 trials at the FHCRC.
 Actimab-A is a combination of the monoclonal antibody we have in-licensed, Lintuzumab (HuM195), and the alpha emitting isotope actinium 225.
 Actimab-A has shown promising results throughout preclinical development and an ongoing clinical trial started in 2006 in acute myeloid leukemia (AML) in the elderly.
 We have expanded the number of patients and number of clinical centers by commencing a new AML clinical trial which we have launched in 2012.
 This trial targets newly diagnosed AML patients over the age of 60.
 In order to conduct the trial we are engaged in funding, monitoring and quality assurance and control of the Lintuzumab antibody; procurement of actinium 225 isotope; funding, monitoring and quality assurance and control of the drug candidate Actimab-A manufacturing and organizing and monitoring clinical trials.
 We estimate that the direct costs to completion of both parts of the ongoing Phase 1/2 trial will be approximately \$7 million.
 Iomab-B is a combination of the in-licensed monoclonal antibody BC8 and the beta emitting radioisotope iodine 131.
 This construct has been extensively tested in Phase I and Phase 2 clinical trials in approximately 250 patients with different blood cancer indications who were in need of a hematopoietic stem cell transplantation (HSCT).
 Iomab-B is used to condition the bone marrow of these patients by destroying blood cancer cells in their bone marrow and elsewhere thus allowing for a subsequent transplant containing healthy donor bone marrow stem cells.
-We have decided to develop this drug candidate by initially focusing on the patients over 50 with active acute myeloid leukemia in relapse and/or refractory to existing treatments.
-Our intention is to request the FDA in 2015 to allow us to enter into a pivotal trial with Iomab-B. We estimate the direct costs of such a trial to completion anticipated in 2017 will be approximately \$25-30 million.
+We have decided to develop this drug candidate by initially focusing on the patients over 55 with active acute myeloid leukemia in relapse and/or refractory to existing treatments.
+We received clearance our IND for Iomab-B in December 2015 and initiated the pivotal Phase 3 trial in June 2016.
+We estimate the direct costs of such a trial to completion anticipated in 2018 will be approximately \$25-30 million.

 We have primarily management position employees and consultants who direct, organize and monitor the activities described above through contractors.
-Much of the in vivo laboratory and clinical work contracted for by the Company was conducted at MSKCC in New York.
+Much of the in-vivo laboratory and clinical work contracted for by the Company was conducted at MSKCC in New York.
 We also made clinical trial arrangements with other well-known cancer centers.
 Our Actimab-A drug candidate and its components are contract manufactured and maintained under our supervision by specialized contract manufacturers and suppliers in the United States, including IsoTex Diagnostics, Oak Ridge National Laboratory, Pacific GMP, Fischer Bioservices, and BioReliance.

 We have never generated revenue.
 Currently, we do not have a recurring source of revenues to cover our operating costs.
-For the three months ended March 31, 2016 and 2015, we incurred a net loss of approximately \$4.4 million and \$3.1 million, respectively.
+We incurred a net loss for the three months ended June 30, 2016 and 2015 of approximately \$6.6 million and \$7.5 million, respectively.
+For the six months ended June 30, 2016 and 2015, we incurred a net loss of approximately \$11.0 million and \$10.5 million, respectively.
 We believe that we have sufficient cash on hand to fund our operations through the next 12 months.